r0busta/CarND-Behavioral-Cloning/WRITEUP.md

 To combat the overfitting, I decided to augment train data set.
 For augmenting data, I took images from all 3 cameras and added a flipped version for each image.

-Then, after re-training LeNet with augmented data set, the car drove better, but was not able to drive through sharp corners.
-I concluded that LeNet is too simple to learn all important features of the track and I decided to try more sophisticated model, as one proposed by NVIDIA for their autonomous driving projects.
+Then, after re-training LeNet with augmented data set, the car drove better but was not able to drive through sharp corners.
+I concluded that LeNet is too simple to learn all important features of the track and I decided to try the more sophisticated model, as one proposed by NVIDIA for their autonomous driving projects.

 The final step was to train chosen architecture with augmented data set and run the simulator to see how well the car was driving around track one.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

-As a extra exercise, I tried to train model on the full set (without splitting data into train and validation sets) and gave it a try on the second track.
+As an extra exercise, I tried to train the model on the full set (without splitting data into train and validation sets) and gave it a try on the second track.
 The car was able to go through that track as well.

 #### 2. Final Model Architecture